manishpaul26/interviewsite/README.md

 ## Known Issues-

-Problem running junit for Image component.
+- Problem running junit for Image component.
 Need more analysis.
+- CSS styling has not been implemented due to time constraints